fhellwig/pkgconfig/README.md

     if the default configuration file does not exist then return the NODE_ENV configuration values
     else
-        merge the default and NODE_ENV configuration using Object.assign return the merged results
+        merge the default and NODE_ENV configuration using object-merge* return the merged results
     end if
 else
-    read the NODE_ENV configuration file
+    read the default configuration file (required)
-    if the NODE_ENV configuration file cannot be read then throw an exception
+    if the default configuration file does not exist then throw an exception
     end if
-    return the NODE_ENV configuration values end if
+    return the default configuration values end if
 ```

+* The `object-merge` refers to the [object-merge](https://www.npmjs.com/package/object-merge) package.

 For example, if `NODE_ENV` is set to *production*, then the following situation applies: